ShimaTaku818/R-as-GIS-for-Economists/docs/VectorDataBasics.md

 However, in the future we should see an increasing shift toward the sf package and greater use of sf classes in other packages.
 I also think that sf is easier to learn to use than sp."

 The future has come, and it's not a tough question anymore.
-I cannot think of any major spatial packages that do not support `sf` package, and `sf` has largely becomes the standard for handling vector data in $R$.
-Thus, this lecture note does not cover how to use `sp` at all.^[Except we learn how to convert back and forth between `sf` object ans `sp` objects just in case you need `sp` objects.]
+I cannot think of any major spatial packages that do not support `sf` package, and `sf` has largely becomes the standard for handling vector data in $R$^[Even if there are packages that do not support `sf`, you can always go back and forth between `sp` and `sf` objects, which we will learn in Chapter \@ref(conv_sp)].
+Thus, this lecture note does not cover how to use `sp` at all.

 `sf` has several advantages over the `sp` package [@pebesma2018simple].^[There are cases where `sp` is faster completing the same task than `sf`.
 For example, see the answer to [this question](https://gis.stackexchange.com/questions/324952/spover-vs-sfst-intersection-in-r).
 But, I doubt the difference between the two is practically important even with bigger data than the test data.]
 First, it cut off the tie that `sp` had with ESRI shapefile system, which has a somewhat loose way of representing spatial data.
 Instead, it uses _simple feature access_, which is an open standard supported by Open Geospatial Consortium (OGC).
 Another important benefit is its compatibility with the `tidyverse` package, which includes widely popular packages like `ggplot2` and `dplyr`.
 Consequently, map-making with `ggplot()` and data wrangling with a family of `dplyr` functions come very natural to many $R$ users. `sp` objects have different slots for spatial information and attributes data, and they are not amenable to `dplyr` way of data transformation.